 Another way to shorten the test is simply to remove test items that are too easy, or too difficult, or those that simple don’t reveal much difference in knowledge between high scorers and low scorers.

 In columns B and C, you can see the item difficulty levels (Df) and the item discrimination values (Ds).

 First, I scored the papers; then I ordered them from lowest to highest; then I separated the lowest 27 percent and the highest 27 percent, a practice recommended by Robert Ebel in his book Measuring Educational Achievement.
 Twenty-seven percent of 75 is 20.
 In other words, I took 20 of the lowest papers and 20 of the highest papers, 40 papers in all to “play with”.
 Then I tallied all the correct answers from each paper.

 The procedure for calculating item difficulty is as follows:

 Add the number of correct responses from the lowest 27% to the number of correct responses from the highest 27%.
 Then divide that sum by the total number of test papers you’re analyzing.

 The procedure for calculating item discrimination values is as follows:

-(Some readers may catch that I use formulas that are slightly different from those recommended by Gordon and Walters.
+(Some readers may catch that I use slightly different formulas from those recommended by Gordon and Walters.
 They don’t follow the 27% rule.)